Connect with others who understand.

 Talk With Others Who Understand

 Have you been diagnosed with pityriasis rosea or psoriasis?
 Was it difficult to get a correct diagnosis?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Share your experience in the comments below, start a conversation by posting on your Activities page, or connect with like-minded members in Groups.

 A MyPsoriasisTeam Member